 Hay-Scented Ferns will form a colony and spread quickly into a thick ground cover.
 The plant is an ideal ground cover for areas not planned to mow or maintained.
-However, it can also be an invasive plant and is recommended to be planted far from cultivated landscape plants.
+However, it can also be invasive and is recommended to be planted far from cultivated landscape plants.
 The plant has a solid and dense underground root structure, which helps keep soil from eroding.
 This plant is tough and will thrive on its own once stabilized.

 Large, bright green fronds provide the appearance of a carpet of texture as the plant colony gets established.
-Ferns with a scent of hay provide an attractive architectural aspect to the panorama.
+Ferns with a scent of Hay provide an attractive architectural aspect to the panorama.
 It is deciduous, dropping numerous tiny leaves in the fall and returning in full beauty in the spring.

-Deer are not fond of the smell of hay and ferns; therefore, they can be employed as a deterrent in zones where deer aren't welcome.
-Pests, insects, and other woodland animals can also dislike the smell and taste of ferns with the scent of hay.
+Deer are not fond of the smell of Hay and ferns; therefore, they can be employed as a deterrent in zones where deer aren't welcome.
+Pests, insects, and other woodland animals can also dislike the smell and taste of ferns with the scent of Hay.
 They typically are absent in the areas where these ferns flourish.

 These ferns flourish by themselves after they are established.
 Plant bare-root ferns into the soil in which compost is added.
 The ferns are durable and can be tolerant.
 However, to start a colony that will develop, you must work to incorporate compost before planting to ensure proper drainage.
 When the hay-scented ferns are established, they won't require additional care.